 by: Abby Dacombe

-As of April 2021, anyone 16 years of age or older are now eligible to receive the Covid-19 vaccination in Maryland.
+As of April 2021, anyone 16 years of age or older is now eligible to receive the Covid-19 vaccination in Maryland.
 Most high school students are only eligible to receive the Pfizer vaccine, as Moderna and Johnson & Johnson have a higher age requirement.

 Students are excited to receive the vaccination, as it will serve as an extra layer of protection from the virus.
 Being vaccinated opens up more opportunities for high school students.
 They will be able to participate in school activities without fearing the spread of COVID-19.